• Topside of Beef

 Cooking advice

-1. Take topside of beef out of fridge, remove packaging, pat dry with kitchen paper, pop on a plate and allow to reach room temperature
+1. Take beef out of fridge, remove packaging, pat dry with kitchen paper, pop on a plate and allow to reach room temperature

 2. Preheat your oven to 200°C